About

 This topic not only inspires her to create but also inspires her to pay homage to her own family affected by warfare and the resilience they have shown over the years.
 Through drawing and painting Marwa highlights regions that she considers having been neglected and forgotten, hoping to create awareness and shift attitudes to the devastating impacts of urban war.

-Throughout her years as an artist Marwa has exhibited in numerous galleries across Australia including Casula Powerhouse, Campbelltown Arts Centre, Islamic Museum of Australia and Logan Art Gallery.
-In 2017, she was one of six artists selected across Australia to participate in the Vivid Ideas Cause & Effect exhibition.
+Throughout her years as an artist Marwa has exhibited in numerous galleries and locations across Australia including the University of Queensland, Islamic Museum of Australia and numerous galleries across Australia.

 Although diversity is now being shown in the arts, she believes we still have a long way to go.
 Not only for her community but also outer communities who have assumptions about the people of Western Sydney.